adammelancon/Tax-Millage-Calculator/README.md

 # Tax Millage Calculator
- Learning a little bit of Javascript using the data from the following sites:
+ Learning a little bit of Javascript using the data from the following sites to calculate residential millage cost for the library:

 https://www.lafayetteassessor.com/Home/Topics